What can I do with a Major in Slavic?

-The possibilities for what you can do with a Slavic major are limited only by your imagination.
+Interpreter, media or research analyst, intelligence officer, or a specialist in fields such as marketing, banking, mapping, or non-profit sectors - the possibilities for what you can do with a Slavic major are limited only by your imagination.
+The value of a Slavic major goes beyond just language skills.
 Visit our Alumni News section for examples of what our graduates have accomplished post-graduation or check out issues of our departmental newsletter.

 Your career-related skills and strengths